cookies-xor-cream/HugoTest/content/posts/poetry/testing/the_crow_flies.md

+---
+tags: ['Myself']
-The Crow Always Flies The Same Straight Line That I Just Happened To Drown
+title: The Crow Always Flies The Same Straight Line That I Just Happened To Drown
+date: 2023-03-03
+---

 One night worth of zopiclone,
 Is all I need to reset me,